Top of main content

 5. Click on the 'Alert Me' box on the top right hand corner and make your selections from the options available

-If someone legitimate contacts you, chances are it won't come as a total surprise.
-But whether or not you were expecting the message, make sure the person contacting you is actually from the company they say they're from – don't just take their word for it.
+Make sure the person contacting you is actually from the company they say they're from – don't just take their word for it.

 Always look carefully at links and suspicious texts before clicking on anything.
 Don't open email attachments from sources you can't verify as safe and genuine.
 If in doubt, delete the email or SMS immediately.

-3. Never disclose personal information
+4. Never disclose personal or financial information

 Protect your HSBC SMS code like you would your password and PIN.
 Do not disclose it – or any HSBC Online Banking access codes – to anyone, or you could risk shouldering losses as a result of fraud.